redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

        sudo yum -y install instack-undercloud

 3. Create and edit your answers file.
 The descriptions of the parameters that can be set are in the sample answers file.
+Make sure that at least VIRTUAL_POWER_USER and VIRTUAL_POWER_HOST match the values you noted earlier.

          # Answers file must exist in home directory for now
          # Use either the baremetal or virt sample answers file